Looking to dine out at the best restaurants in Yorkville, Toronto?

 121 Yorkville Ave, 647-348-1300

-Of all the Yorkville restaurants, The Oxley Public House is the best bet for British pub fans.
+Of all the restaurants in Yorkville, The Oxley Public House is the best bet for British pub fans.
 The Oxley Public House is brought to you by the same team behind The Queen and Beaver, both of which have been ranked year after year as the best pubs in Toronto.

 The Oxley first opened its doors in the Spring of 2012 on Yorkville Avenue.
 Skip inside and you’ll see The Oxley is a bit more sophisticated than its sister property.
 Owners Jamieson Kerr and Chef Andrew Carter have swapped the sport loving vibe at The Queen and Beaver to cater to Yorkville’s classy clientele.